Affiliate links on Android Authority may earn us a commission. Learn more.

 - If you’re not starting with a fresh iPhone, you’ll have to perform a factory reset.
 Go to Settings > General > Transfer or Reset iPhone, then tap Erase All Content and Settings.

-- Pick the most recent backup entry unless you suspect an associated app update (or other software change) triggered your problems.
+- Pick the most recent backup entry unless you suspect an associated app update (or some other software change) triggered your problems.

 - You’ll be asked to sign into one or more Apple IDs associated with apps and purchases.
-If all you can remember is your own Apple ID, you can skip signing into secondary accounts for now.
+If all you can remember is your own Apple ID, you can skip signing into any secondary accounts for now.

 - Once you’re dropped back at the homescreen, your iPhone should be useable, but apps and files will have to finish downloading in the background.
 You may have to force some file downloads if you want them locally.
 With iCloud Photos, for instance, you may have to open a photo or video first.